Tips for improving deliverability and engagement in email marketing

 These are some technical things that you should perform once when setting up your mailer.
 Some Hosting companies have control panels where these features are easy to find and set-up.

-If you are using a 3rd party smtp or email delivery service then the provider will do these things for you.
-(Amazon SES, MailGun, SendGrid etc).
+If you are using a 3rd party smtp or email delivery service (Amazon SES, MailGun, SendGrid etc) then such services will do these things for you.

 Interesting links from major email services providers